Benezivas/algobattle-problems/problems/pairsum/README.md

 }
 ```

-The solver receives the generated instance at `/input/instance/instance.json` and outputs the solution at `/output/solution/solution.json`.
+The solver receives the generated instance at `/input/instance/instance.json` and outputs the solution to `/output/solution/solution.json`.
 Applied to the the example above, the input and output may look like this:
 Input:
 ```json